-Now that you know more about the most common scams targeting older adults and how to avoid them, you can share that knowledge with family and friends who may also be at risk of being targeted.
+Now that you know more about the most common scams targeting older adults and how to avoid them, you can share that knowledge with family and friends who may also be at risk or being targeted.
 You can also stay alert for signs that someone you care about may be experiencing a financial-related scam or other problem.
 Here are some signs to take notice of:

-- Unusual recent changes in personal accounts, including atypical withdrawals, new individual(s) added, or sudden use of older adult's debit or credit card - Older adult suddenly seeming confused, unkempt, or fearful - Caregiver not allowing others access to the older adult - Piled up sweepstake mailings, magazine subscriptions, or "free gifts," indicating their name has been added to lists
+- Unusual recent changes in personal accounts, including atypical withdrawals, new individual(s) added, or sudden use of a debit or credit card - A person suddenly seeming confused, unkempt, or fearful - A caregiver not allowing others access to an older adult - Piled up sweepstake mailings, magazine subscriptions, or "free gifts," indicating the person's name has been added to a list